apoco/cycle-electron-driver/README.md

 The sink for the driver is an observable of objects with properties matching [the electron path names](http://electron.atom.io/docs/v0.36.8/api/app/#appgetpathname).
 This will only cause the specified paths to be set.

+### AppTasksDriver

+`AppTasksDriver` consumes a sink observable containing arrays of app tasks.
+Tasks should have the following properties:

+* `program` - The application executable; use `process.execPath` to use the currently-executing app executable.
+* `arguments` - An array of strings to use as program arguments
+* `title` - The title to give the task
+* `description` - The full description of the task
+* `iconPath` - Path to the icon to show for the task
+* `iconIndex` - If `iconPath` contains multiple icons, the index of the icon to use for the task

+This only takes effect on a Windows platform.

 ### AppVisibilityDriver